 … when he or she holds in any way installations or work premises of any kind, in which he or she carries out all or part of his or her activity, or acts in it through an agent authorised to hire, in the name and on account of the non-resident, using these powers regularly.

-While the law seems to mention physical buildings exclusively, some interpretations or other legislations seem to suggest that if a sole proprietor performs 100% of the activity in a country, that means a permanent establishment too.
-Unfortunately, the law is not 100% clear about this in any European country.
+While the law seems to mention physical buildings exclusively, it’s not clear if residing in Spain alone will be considered a permanent establishment too.
+Some interpretations or other legislations seem to suggest that if a sole proprietor is a tax resident in a country, or most of their activity is performed in the country, that means a permanent establishment too.
+Unfortunately, the law is not unequivocally clear about this in any European country.

 Even accepting this last point was actually true, the conclusion in the edge cases is clear: if you are a digital nomad and have no personal country of residence, you are good to go.
-If you, on the other hand, spend 100% of your time in your country of residence, as the sole owner of your company, that country **may** claim that your company should pay taxes there.
+If you, on the other hand, are a permanent resident in your country of residence, as the sole owner of your company, that country may claim that your company should pay taxes there.

-The problem is the in-between situation, where most people may find themselves in.
-What if some part of your activity is performed in other countries?
-What’s the acceptable percentage of “foreign activity” you need to perform to prove that your business is international?
-10%, 20%, 50%?
+The problem is the in-between situation, where a lot of people may find themselves in.
+What if you are a tax resident in a country, but you travel regularly, and a big part (even most) of your activity is performed abroad?
+What’s the acceptable percentage of “foreign activity” you need to perform to prove that your business is not tied to your country?
+Is your tax residence enough to tie your company to your country even if you don’t spend more than 6 months a year there?

-We need a clear answer from the Estonian and European authorities about this.
+We need a clear, unambiguous answer from the e-Residency program about this.

-Moreover, if all my work and services are online, and can be performed anywhere on earth with just a laptop and an internet connection, how can a country claim my activity is performed in that country?
+Moreover, if all your work and services are online, and can be performed anywhere on earth with just a laptop and an internet connection, how can a country claim that your activity is performed in that country?
 Shouldn’t we realize we live in the XXI century and acknowledge that this definition of “physical place where the work is performed” doesn’t really apply anymore?

 When I Get Older Losing My Hair… Many Years From Now…